nipunagarwala/cs224s_final_project/data/README.md

 	  that is the corpus authors' guess as to what was being uttered at that sample)

+We can access EMG data as above, unpacking it as follows:

     >>> emg.shape
     (3720, 10)
     >>> emg[0:5]